Choose Right Chart Type for Data Visualization. Part 6: Resource/Project Management May 17th, 2017 by AnyChart Team

 For example: sales call center resources.

 When choosing what chart type to use, always mind your data and questions you have.
-Chartopedia will likely give you an idea of other choices in different situations, if you would like.
-There you can look up a certain chart type that you are interested to learn more about.
-Or use filters by purpose of use to go from there.
+Chartopedia will give you an idea of other choices in different situations if you see the need.
+There you can look up a certain chart type that you are interested to learn more about or use filters by purpose of use to go from there.

 Still in doubt about chart types?
-Ask you questions in the comments here below.
+Ask you questions in the comments.
 We’ll be glad to be of help!